Fairstead, Norfolk

 The Fairstead Estate is a suburb of King's Lynn, Norfolk, England.
-The population of Fairstead ward of King's Lynn and West Norfolk Borough at the 2011 Census was 6,479.
+The population of the Fairstead ward of King's Lynn and West Norfolk borough at the 2011 Census was 6,479.

 Facilities

-Fairstead has two schools, Fairstead Community Primary School, a very large primary school, and Churchill Park School, which was completed in 2010 and is a merger of Alderman Jackson and Ethel Tipple Schools.
+Fairstead has two schools: Fairstead Community Primary School, a large primary school, and Churchill Park School, which was completed in 2010 and is a merger of Alderman Jackson and Ethel Tipple Schools.

-Fairstead has its own minor shopping zone, called Centre Point, with a doctor's surgery, a chemist,Morrisons, a chip chop and a charity shop.
-The Fairstead Community Centre is also situation at the Centre Point.
-It offers a Main Hall, a small car park (as is getting new houses built on) At the other end of the estate there is a convenience store.
+Fairstead has an area called Centre Point, with a doctor's surgery, shops and a community centre.
+At the other end of the estate there is a convenience store.

-The pub has been knocked down as the residents complained of it being an eyesore this was done through the Borough Council of King's Lynn & West Norfolk and West Norfolk police safer neighbourhood teams.
-This has since been made into flats.